cncf/landscape/README.md

 * We are generally not including commercial versions of open source software.
 The exception is that we are showing all Certified Kubernetes implementations.
 * Closed source products need to link to a clear description of your product; no stealth mode companies.
 * Your project or company needs a logo and the logo needs to include the name.
+* Crunchbase organization should be the company or organization that controls the software.
+That is normally the owner of the trademark, whether or not a trademark has been formally filed.

 If you think your company or project should be included, please open a pull request to add it to [landscape.yml](landscape.yml).
 For the logo, you can either upload an SVG to the `hosted_logos` directory or put a URL as the value, and it will be fetched.